Posted on 30 November 2010.

 Description: This page was designed to support students, teachers, and parents with the use of One Note and contains directions and resources for using this application.
 Additionally, you can find links to various support websites.
 One Note is an online notebook that is an excellent tool for organizing notes, journal writing, and projects.
 You can automatically add information, images, and links from websites.
 You don’t even need a handout!
 When you open One Note, the opening screen has instruction on how to use the product.

-Watch a one minute video on how to use One Note.
+Watch a video on how to use One Note.
+(Intermediate)

 Additional Online Support: